When should you consider a nursing home?

 - If your loved one requires specific needs like any of the above, ask nursing homes if they provide those services.

 How much does a nursing home cost?

-The median costs of nursing homes are expected to rise in 2021 to around:
+According to Genworth, the median costs of nursing homes are estimated to rise in 2022 to around:

 A full breakdown of average costs by state can be found on SeniorLiving.com.

 How do you pay for a nursing home?